-Residents relying on public reception centres for accommodation are reminded that pets are not permitted in either of these facilities.
-Personal home emergency plans should make arrangements for alternate accommodations and/or pet care.
+Residents relying on public reception centres for accommodation are reminded that while service animals are permitted in these facilities, pets are not.
+Personal home emergency plans should plan for alternate accommodations and/or pet care.

 The following actions are recommended in case of an evacuation: